How accessible is the island?

 To some extent this depends on which ticket type you have, but to experience everything our island has to offer, including the walk there and back, a visit to the shops and cafes, the castle and the gardens, it will take, on average, around four hours.
-You can of course leave earlier or later, but you must make sure you can either walk back on the causeway or boat back across the sea before we close at 5pm.
+You can of course leave earlier or later, but be aware that last entry to the castle and the garden is at 4pm and you must make sure you can either walk back on the causeway, or boat back across the sea, before we close at 5pm.

 I am a National Trust member – do I need a ticket?

 If you’re a National Trust member, you won’t need to pay for a ticket, but you’ll still need to book one.
 You will be asked to present both your ticket and National Trust card at the first checkpoint.
 Car parking and boats to/from the island are not National Trust services and are therefore charged separately.

 What do I get for my castle ticket?

 A ticket to the castle will also provide you with access to the island itself, as well as the gun batteries, shops, cafes, harbour village and lawns.
 Your ticket will show a time to arrive at the island, and you should aim to arrive at this time (not before).
 Once you’re here, you can visit the castle whenever it suits you.
 A castle ticket does not give you access to the garden (including the walled garden and terraces); if you’d like to visit these areas, you will need to book a combi ticket.
 There is enough time to visit both the castle and garden in one day.

 What do I get for my garden ticket?